 Regulations promulgated under Amendment 110 to the Bering Sea Fishery Management Plan require IPAs to include additional measures related to bycatch of chum salmon of western Alaska origin, restrictions or penalties directed toward vessels that consistently have significantly higher Chinook salmon PSC rates relative to other vessels, and restrictions or performance criteria used to ensure that Chinook PSC rates in October are not significantly higher than in previous months.
-In 2018, measures to ensure that chum salmon were avoided in areas and at times where chum salmon are likely to return to western Alaska were addressed primarily by chum salmon provisions integrated in the RHC Program in the MSSIP.
+In 2020, measures to ensure that chum salmon were avoided in areas and at times where chum salmon are likely to return to western Alaska were addressed primarily by chum salmon provisions integrated in the RHC Program in the MSSIP.
 These provisions prioritize Chinook salmon avoidance in order to ensure that Chinook PSC rates in October are not significantly higher than in previous months.
-In 2018, fishing conditions were favorable such that the entire mothership fleet completed its fishing early and no catch occurred in October.
+In 2020, fishing conditions were such that mothership fleets fished in October.
+Closures in the RHC Program were in effect in October to ensure that Chinook PSC rates were not significantly higher than in previous months.

 Because of existing measures in the MSSIP and because of the nature of mothership fishery operations, participants in the MSSIP have not had the emergence of any vessels that have consistently higher bycatch than other vessels fishing at the same time (aka "outliers"); however, should any such vessels emerge, the MSSIP sets forth penalties and restrictions applicable to those vessels.
-Performance of Vessels participating in the MSSIP in 2018 was reviewed and it was determined that no Vessel consistently had significantly higher Chinook salmon PSC rates relative to other Vessels.
+Performance of Vessels participating in the MSSIP in 2020 was reviewed and it was determined that no Vessel consistently had significantly higher Chinook salmon PSC rates relative to other Vessels fishing at the same time.